-Handing over my teacup, she said, ‘ We are going for our monthly fund-raising meeting..and …it is at your favourite country club ..’
+Handing over my teacup, she said, ‘ We are going for our monthly fund-raising meeting, and, its at your favourite country club ..’

-I was back to my second home, a place spiked with the magic of childhood!
-I could almost taste
+I was back to my second home, a place spiked with the magic of wonder years!

-those buttery chicken sandwiches washed down with tall poolside lemonades, freezing pool water that warmed up after brisk strokes, humid summer jam nights in the fragrant rose garden, my screaming friends and the blaring live band, my missing heartbeat over the hottest tennis coach and spicy peanuts from forbidden adult bars that set my mouth on fire.
+My taste buds tingled and memories of those buttery chicken sandwiches washed down with tall poolside lemonades came flooding in.
+I remembered everything.
+The freezing pool water that warmed up after brisk strokes, those hot summer nights in the rose garden under the stars, my screaming friends over the blaring live band, my lost heartbeats watching the sexiest tennis coach play before my lesson, and spicy peanuts from forbidden adult bars that set my mouth on fire.

 Mother was marching towards the women’s cloakroom.
 I wobbled in behind her and found myself staring at another familiar face from the past.
 Crinklier and sitting on the same cane stool in the corner was our senior parlour maid.
 Again, puzzlingly she recognized me in an instant.
 I hugged and tipped her and then splashed some water over my cheeks to wipe the grime and absconding tears.

-In spite of the candy-stripped canopies, the lawns were sweltering.
+Despite the candy-striped canopies, the lawns were sweltering in the mid-day sun.
 Mother’s friends had started arriving.
 I recognized some of the unfamiliar faces from the wall pictures from the previous night.
 Their satellite husbands made a beeline for the Chinese food and coconut water stalls.
 The men seemed content in huddling separately on adjoining tables.
-They, of course, stayed within convenient distance of receiving instructions from their better halves for any possible fetching task or for when it was time to leave.
+They, of course, stayed within a safe distance of receiving instructions from their better halves for any possible fetching task or for when it was time to leave.
 The women started conducting their fund-raising meeting!

 So this was what my parent’s new world looked like!

-Surprisingly, after the uh’s and ah’s had died down over me, they proceeded in a very professional manner.
+Surprisingly, after the ooh’s and ahh’s had died down over me, they proceeded in a very professional manner.
 They even had an agenda.
-I strolled away towards the banyan’s shade.
+I strolled away towards a cluster of banyan trees, an enclave of sorts within the sprawling gardens.
+This is where we played hide-n-seek and later kiss-n-tell.
 It was time to call my friends.

 I recognized what was happening.
 It had never stopped happening.
 It was change.
 The same insidious change that had compelled me to grow up and leave.
 Except, it didn’t feel so insidious anymore.

 On the ride back, I reached out to hold my mother’s hand and she cupped it warmly between her palms.
 The pigments at the back of her hand had turned into age spots over blue veins.
-But hers were still the same slender figures had braided my hair into ribbons, manoeuvred perfect stitches on last-minute outfits, jotted exam notes when I had collapsed with exhaustion, packed lunches and laid elegant spreads for a busload of friends who descended unannounced , pressed the creases of my sari at graduation and wiped my tears at my wedding.
+But hers were still the same slender figures had braided my hair into ribbons, maneuvered perfect stitches on last-minute outfits, jotted exam notes when I had collapsed with exhaustion, packed lunches, laid elegant spreads for a busload of friends who descended unannounced, pressed the creases of my sari at graduation and wiped my tears at my wedding.

-It was the memoires that we had created to last a lifetime.
-My parents had her treasure chest filled with my memory, just like how my children were filling up my treasure chest.
+It was the memories that we had created to last a lifetime.
+My parents had their treasure chest filled with my memory, similar to how my children were filling up my treasure chest.

-Just then, my phone rang.
-Ah, it must be one of my gallivanting friends.
+My phone rang.
+Ah, it must be one of my gallivanting friends returning my call.